What Were the Early 1950s Like?

 2. Quiz Shows

 Mom and Dad used to often watch "You Bet Your Life" hosted by Groucho Marx on Friday evenings.
 Although this quiz show was funny, I preferred watching "What's My Line?" hosted by John Daly on Sunday evenings.
 I can still remember Dorothy Kilgallen and Bennett Cerf who were some of the blindfolded celebrities on the panel who had to guess the identities of mystery guests on the show.

 3. Variety Shows

 There were a lot of variety shows during the early 1950s.
 My favorite was the Burns and Allen Show which aired on Saturday evenings.
 George Burns and his wife Gracie Allen were two comedians who were hilarious to watch.
 We often visited my Uncle Augie to watch this show because he had a big 27-inch screen TV.

 The sitcom I remember the best from the early 50s is Amos N' Andy.
 Although it showed for only three seasons 1951-53, I greatly enjoyed watching Amos, Andy, and the Kingfish's hilarious attempts to get rich.

 Movies During The Early 1950s

-I didn't see many movies when I was a young kid, but I do recollect a lot having war or religious themes.
+I didn't see many movies when I was a young kid, but I do recollect a lot having a war or religious themes.

 1. Movies With War Themes